ClickCease Burns & Roe - Asbestos Personal Injury Settlement Trust

 Burns and Roe created a trust fund to assist asbestos victims.
 Like similar companies that have asbestos-linked liabilities, Burns and Roe was compelled by the bankruptcy court to create the trust.

-The Burns and Roe trust pays claimants 32 percent of the settlement amounts to allow the funds to be distributed evenly among claimants.
-All other asbestos trust funds follow similar procedures.
+The Burns and Roe trust pays claimants 36.87% of the settlement value to distribute the funds evenly among claimants.
+Most other asbestos trust funds follow similar procedures.

 Burns & Roe Expedited Review